Optimize the performance of the SolarWinds Platform Web Console

 NPM supports up to 25-50 concurrent users.

-Run the following query to find out how many users are logged concurrently:
+Run the following SQL query to find out how many users are logged concurrently:

 If the number of users logged in simultaneously is close to 50, add an additional web server.

 By default, the SolarWinds Platform Web Console is installed on the main polling engine server.
 Review the performance of the server.
 If the polling engine is already overloaded, consider installing an additional web server.

 Review the performance of the Internet Information Services (IIS) worker process (w3wp.exe) in your Task Manager.

 The memory usage of the

 w3wp.exe on a healthy SolarWinds Platform Web Console is 100 ‑ 650 MB.
 If the usage is higher, IIS and the SolarWinds Platform Web Console are under pressure.
 Distribute the load by adding an additional web server.

 By default, SolarWinds Platform Web Console charts are set to display one day of data, with a sample each 30 minutes.
 Customizing charts to display huge amounts of data (such as display the data for the past year, with data for each 6 hours as a sample) can slow down the display of the SolarWinds Platform Web Console considerably.

 Your customization is automatically saved and it is applied for all users.
 Make sure you revert chart settings back to default when you've seen the data.

 - Find out which view is slow, and skim it for charts.